oxinabox/oxinabox.github.io/_posts/2023-06-16-top-level-code-in-julia.md

 I hope this post has been illuminating.
 It's served it's purpose of keeping me awake.
-It's now after 4am, so I should get ready for bed.
+It's now almost 4am, so I am allowed to get ready for bed.